uptane/threatmodel/stride.md

    - **Threat:** Compromised authentication credentials could allow an attacker to escalate privileges, giving them unauthorized signing capabilities to distribute malicious firmware.
    - **Mitigation:** Enforce strict access control policies, using least privilege principles.
 Regularly review and update access permissions.
 Employ multi-factor authentication for access to signing capabilities, and monitor for unusual activity.

-Let's move on to the next asset and perform a STRIDE analysis.

 ### Asset 5: Communication Channel

 1. **Spoofing Identity**